Skip to main content

 1

-Ask player 1 to take a brick from the bowl and read out the letter.
+Player 1 takes a brick from the bowl and reads out the letter.

-Tell both players to find that letter on their baseplate and move it to the bottom.
+Both players find that letter on their baseplate and move it to the bottom.

 2